1. Policy Statement

 (4) Vice Chancellors

+a.
 The vice chancellor for academic affairs search committee shall consist of four faculty, one student, one staff, and one alumnus/a.
 The chancellor may increase the committee size if deemed appropriate.
 The chancellor will request nominations of eight or more faculty members, and two or more persons from each campus staff, student, and alumni governance organization.

+b.
 For all other vice chancellor positions – The chancellor will select committee members representing constituencies affected and, if appropriate, outside persons having expertise in the field.

 (5) Deans of Schools, Colleges, and Libraries